ku-dml/mol-infer/HPS/README.md

-** UNDER CONSTRUCTION (2024.2.9) **
+** UNDER CONSTRUCTION (2024.2.16) **

+# mol-infer/HPS

-This folder contains the codes used for the paper "Molecular Design Based on Integer Programming and Splitting Data Sets by Hyperplanes" ().
+This folder contains the codes and instances used for the paper "Molecular Design Based on Integer Programming and Splitting Data Sets by Hyperplanes".

-# Architectures
+The folder structure is organized as follows:
 1. Module 1

    Paragraph "Feature Function" in Section 3.
    - Generate Linear Descriptors
    - Generate Quadratic Descritpors